Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Post-GLP-1 maintenance

-Start: taper and bridge before the drug fully washes out.
+Anchor: the taper-and-bridge window, before the drug fully washes out.

 Full guide: Semaglutide dosing calculator